prstepic/StockMarketTool/README.md

 ## Use
 This tool will help me target different stocks to invest in using various trading strategies

+## Motivation
+As a new investor/trader, there are limited tools that help me target specific stocks to invest in based on my buying power and other factors.
+I wanted to make an app that I can use to learn about the stock market, as well as, receive real time information and recommendations that I can evaluate and make investing decisions.
+This tool will allow me to receive investing recommendations from Finnhub.io based on factors important for investing.
+This application is targeted at new investors and those who simply don't have time in their schedules to research the market but still want to invest and trade consistently.
+The stock market can be a hard and daunting thought for most and I hope this application can mitigate some of those fears and encourage everyone to trade intelligently.
+To start this application will only recommend stocks to the user.
+It is then on the user to analyze the recommendations and actually buy/sell.
+As the application is developed, I hope to continue to give the user more intelligent recommendations and allow for further customization for the user.
+Also, in the future, I would like to provide users with performance of certain strategies.

 ## Basic Architecture
 ![Basic Architecture](archDocs/basicArchDiagram.png)